Hello and welcome to the website of

 2021

-His Excellency Paul Kagame, President of the Republic of Rwanda, made a historic official visit to Guinea.
-This meeting marked an important milestone in bilateral relations, with the signing of agreements on economic cooperation, security, and technological innovation.
+His Excellency Mr. Paul Kagame, President of the Republic of Rwanda, paid a historic official visit to Guinea.
+This meeting marked an important step in bilateral relations, with the signing of agreements on economic cooperation, security, and technological innovation.

 2022